Version Date: April 23, 2023

 How can I manage cookies?

 You can review the options available to manage cookies in your browser.
-The browser can be used to manage Strictly Necessary Cookies, Performance and Analytics Cookies, and Personalization and Marketing cookies.
-Different browsers use different ways to disable cookies, but they are usually found under a Tools or Options menu.
+The browser can manage Strictly Necessary Cookies, Performance and Analytics Cookies, and Personalization and Marketing cookies.
+Different browsers use different ways to disable cookies but are usually found under a Tools or Options menu.
 You can also consult the browser’s help menu.
-In addition to cookie management, browsers usually let you control files similar to cookies, for example, Local Shared Objects, e.g. by enabling the browser’s privacy mode.
+In addition to cookie management, browsers usually let you control files similar to cookies, for example, Local Shared Objects, or pixels, e.g. by enabling the browser’s privacy mode.

 NUITEQ Sites may contain third-party Personalization and Marketing cookies to promote its products.
-Some third-parties allow you to opt-out Personalization and Marketing cookies through their own cookie management platform.
-Examples include but are not limited to Hubspot, Google Analytics, Google Ads, Google Tag Manager, Adobe Flash, Linkedin Advertising & Facebook Advertising.
+Some third parties allow you to opt out of Personalization and Marketing cookies through their own cookie management platform.
+Examples include but are not limited to Hubspot, Google Analytics, Google Ads, Google Tag Manager, Linkedin Advertising, and Facebook Advertising.

 Disabling cookies may prevent you from using certain parts of NUITEQ’s Sites.
-If you delete your cookies from the browser, you may need to remember to re-install opt-out cookies.
+If you delete your cookies from the browser, you may need to remember to opt-out of cookies again.

 How long do we keep the information?

 It depends on the type of cookies.
 Session cookies expire when you close the browser.
-Persistent cookies, including Local Shared Objects (“Flash cookies”), have typical expiration dates ranging from two months up to 2 years.
+Persistent cookies, pixels, including Local Shared Objects (“cookies”), have typical expiration dates ranging from two months to 2 years.

 What else should you know?